Tessil/ordered-map/README.md

 To resolve collisions on hashes, the library uses robin hood probing with backward shift deletion.

-The library provides a behaviour similar to a `std::deque/std::vector` with unique values but with an average search complexity of O(1).
+The library provides a behaviour similar to a `std::deque/std::vector` with unique values but with an average time complexity of O(1) for lookups and an amortised time complexity of O(1) for insertions.
 This comes at the price of a little higher memory footprint (8 bytes per entry if the load factor is 1, around 16 bytes per entry for a 0.5 load factor).

 Two classes are provided: `tsl::ordered_map` and `tsl::ordered_set`.

 **Note**: The library uses a power of two for the size of its buckets array to take advantage of the [fast modulo](https://en.wikipedia.org/wiki/Modulo_operation#Performance_issues).
 For good performance, it requires the hash table to have a well-distributed hash function.
 If you encounter performance issues check your hash function.

 ### Key features
-- Header-only library, just include [src/ordered_map.h](src/ordered_map.h) to your project and you're ready to go.
+- Header-only library, just include [src/](src/) to your include path and you are ready to go.
 - Values are stored in the same order as the insertion order.
 The library provides a direct access to the underlying structure which stores the values.
-- O(1) searches with performances similar to `std::unordered_map` but with faster insertions and reduced memory usage.
+- O(1) average time complexity for lookups with performances similar to `std::unordered_map` but with faster insertions and reduced memory usage.
 - Provide random access iterators and also reverse iterators.
 - Support for heterogeneous lookups (e.g. if you have a map that uses `std::unique_ptr<int>` as key, you could use an `int*` or a `std::uintptr_t` for example as key parameter for `find`, see [example](https://github.com/Tessil/ordered-map#heterogeneous-lookup)).
 - API closely similar to `std::unordered_map` and `std::unordered_set`.